Isabella Buscemi Goes Topless, Shows Off Perky Booty On Instagram

 So as I was editing this picture, I was going to smooth out my legs cause I always do..BUT I decided to leave it as is.
 I want to show you guys that I too have cellulite, and it’s okay to have!
 Love your imperfections, they are marks of authenticity.
 “There’s no need to be perfect to inspire others.
 Let people get inspired by how you deal with your imperfections.” ♥️ i hope this post can make you feel a little better about yourselves!
 I love you guys.

-Isabella accessorized with a pair of stud earrings, and wore her long, highlighted hair straight, cascading down her back.
-She sported her signature full makeup look that consisted of a full-coverage foundation, sculpted brows, light brown eyeshadow, and several coats of mascara.
+Isabella accessorized with a pair of stud earrings and wore her long, highlighted hair straight, cascading down her back.
+She sported her signature makeup look that consisted of a full-coverage foundation, sculpted brows, light brown eyeshadow, and several coats of mascara.
 She also added bronzer, a light dusting of blush, glowing highlighter, and a pink shade of lipstick.

-In the caption, Isabella wrote something about “being confident,” and revealed to her fans that she has something special for them on her website, urging them to check it out.
+In the caption, Isabella wrote about “being confident,” and revealed to her fans that she has something special for them on her website, urging them to check it out.

 Just like most of her posts, the recent addition to her feed also went viral.
 It amassed more than 67,500 likes and over 1,300 comments in the first 24 hours of being live on the popular photo-sharing app.

 Fellow influencers, such as Angeline Varona, Diana Maux, Rachel Bush, and Yagan Moore, wrote adoring messages and emoji in the comments section of the post, while some of her admirers raved about her amazing figure.
 Others were stunned at the sheer display of skin that they struggled to find the right words to describe how they felt.
 Instead, they dropped several flame emoji.

 “Isabella, you are the most perfect girl on this planet.
 Your body looks so amazing, and your beauty is mesmerizing,” one of her fans commented on the post.